gilcrest/diygoapi/README.md

 - The goal of this app is to make an example/template of relational database-backed APIs that have characteristics needed to ensure success in a high volume environment.

 - This is a work in progress - you'll notice most things below are not checked.
 Any feedback and/or support are welcome.
-I have very thick skin, so please feel free to tell me how bad something is and I'll make it better.
+I have thick skin, so please feel free to tell me how bad something is and I'll make it better.

 ## Critical components of any API (in no particular order)

 - [ ] Unit Testing (with reasonably high coverage %)
 - [x] Verbose Code Documentation
 - Instrumentation
-  - [configurable http request/response logging](#configurable-logging) (ability to turn on and off logging type based on some type of flag)
+  - [configurable http request/response logging](#configurable-logging) (ability to turn on and off logging style based on file configuration)
-    - [x] [Log Style 1: Structured (JSON)](#log-style-1-structured-via-json), leveled (debug, error, info, etc.) logging to stdout
+    - [x] [Log Style 1](#log-style-1-structured-via-json): Structured (JSON), leveled (debug, error, info, etc.) logging to stdout
-    - [x] Log Style 2: Relational database logging (certain data points broken out into standard column datatypes, request/response stored in TEXT/CLOB datatype columns) - I chose PostgreSQL
+    - [x] [Log Style 2](#Log-Style-2-Relational-DB-Logging-via-PostgreSQL): Relational database logging (certain data points broken out into standard column datatypes, request/response headers and body stored in TEXT datatype columns) - I chose PostgreSQL as my db of choice, but any db could do with some tweaks
-    - [x] Log Style 3: httputil.DumpRequest - I don't do anything here, really - just allow you to turn this on or off depending on your choice
+    - [x] [Log Style 3](#Log-Style-3-httputil-DumpRequest-or-DumpResponse): httputil DumpRequest or DumpResponse - I don't do anything here, really - just allow you to turn these standard functions to be turned on or off via the config file
     - [ ] Helpful debug logging
     - [ ] API Metrics
     - [ ] Performance Monitoring
-- [x] Properly Vendored dependencies (done via [dep](https://golang.github.io/dep/))
+- [x] "Vendored" dependencies (done via [dep](https://golang.github.io/dep/))
   - Intentionally Minimal Dependencies
     - gorilla for routing, pq for postgres, zerolog for logging, xid for unique id generation
 - [ ] Fault tolerant - Proper Error Raising/Handling